onze/godot-gpio/readme.md

 ### Why spam `rds` subprocesses instead of doing a proper rgpio / GDExtension integration?
 I know.
 I wish I had the time.
 I'm working on this as a side-quest for a hobby.
 If the lib picks up, we'll plug a strategy pattern in, and add a native rpgio implementation.
-Until then, this is a quick[1] and dirty way to get Godot to play with the Pi.
+Until then, this is a quick (to write) way to get Godot to play with the Pi.

-[1] quick to implement, not quick to run.

 ## Changelog